Cuesta College, San Luis Obispo, CA

 Solution and grading rubric:

 Limited relevant discussion of supporting evidence of at least some merit, but in an inconsistent or unclear manner.
-Some garbled attempt at applying Newton's laws to free-body diagram(s).
+At least some systematic attempt at using Hooke's law quantities.

 Irrelevant discussion/effectively blank.